Cleanliness Habits for Kids to Stay Healthy Every Day

 Good sleep keeps your body rested and mind ready for learning.

-Cleanliness Habits for Kids – Lesson Summary
+Cleanliness Habits for Kids – Simple Lesson Summary

-Children learn to wash hands at the right times, trim nails, keep clothes and shoes clean, cover their mouth when sneezing and use dustbins.
+Children learn to wash hands at the right times, trim nails, keep clothes and shoes clean, cover their mouth when sneezing, and use dustbins.
 The picture cards and audio help them see each habit clearly and remember how to do it.

-Why Cleanliness Habits for Kids Matter
+Why Clean Habits Matter

-Frequently Asked Questions – Cleanliness Habits for Kids
+Frequently Asked Questions About Cleanliness Habits

 What are cleanliness habits for kids?

-Why are cleanliness habits for kids so important?
+Why are clean habits important for children?